Asian hornet

 Occurrence

 On 9 April 2024, a specimen was sighted and captured for the first time in Austria, in the city of Salzburg.
-This was an isolated sighting, presumably of a queen without an established nest.
-Extensive checks revealed no further sightings in the vicinity of the site.
+This was an isolated finding, presumably a queen without an established nest.
+Extensive surveys revealed no further sightings in the vicinity of the discovery site.
+On 20 June 2026, two primary nests of the Asian hornet were found in Vorarlberg, within the municipal area of Lustenau.
+This marks the first discovery of a nest in Austria.
+These were two primary nests situated side by side; adult hornets and brood were found in one of the nests.
+The active nest was immediately removed and the hornets killed.
+The second primary nest was situated directly next to it; it was smaller and contained no hornets.

 Central Velutina reporting portal (Biene Österreich, Chambers of Agriculture)

-Please do not catch or kill any animals, as there is a risk of mistaking them for native species.
+Please do not catch or kill any animals, as they may be mistaken for native species and there is a risk of injury from stings.

-You will find information material to assist with identification in the download section.
+You will find information material to help with identification in the downloads section.

 Specialist information